Can Donald Trump Pardon Himself? Leaked Memo From Trump's Lawyers Hints He Will Try — Here's What Experts Say

 In other words, according to an interpretation by the conservative Heritage Foundation, the only restriction on a president’s use of the pardon is that he cannot issue a pardon to stop an impeachment proceeding.
 So if Trump were impeached, the pardon power would not help him.

 But if Mueller brought criminal charges against Trump, could he pardon himself?
-That’s where experts disagree — and the fact that no president has ever tried to grant himself a pardon makes the situation even more confusing.
+That’s where experts disagree, according to NPR.
+The fact that no president has ever tried to grant himself a pardon makes the situation even more confusing.
 Samuel Morison, a lawyer who worked in the Justice Department’s Pardon Office for 13 years, says that there is nothing in the Constitution to prohibit a presidential self-pardon.

-“My opinion is that in theory that he could,” Morison told The Washington Post.
+“My opinion is that in theory that he could,” Morison told Washington Post.
 “But then he would be potentially subject to impeachment for doing that.
 There are no constraints defined in the Constitution itself that says he can’t do that.”

-In 1974, as the Watergate scandal reached its conclusion just four days before Richard Nixon resigned from the presidency rather than face impeachment, speculation that Nixon would give himself a pardon for crimes he committed in office was so widespread that the Justice Department issued a href=”https://www.justice.gov/file/20856/download”>an opinion on the question.
+In 1974, as the Watergate scandal reached its conclusion just four days before Richard Nixon resigned from the presidency rather than face impeachment, speculation that Nixon would give himself a pardon for crimes he committed in office was so widespread that the Justice Department issued an opinion on the question.
 In that opinion, the Justice Department concluded that, in fact, a president does not have the power to pardon himself, “under the fundamental rule that no one may be a judge in his own case.”

-After Vice-President Gerald Ford took over as president following Nixon’s resignation, he granted Nixon a “full, free, and absolute pardon… for all offenses against the United States which he has committed or may have committed or taken part in” while he was in office, as The New York Times reported on September 9, 1974.
+After Vice President Gerald Ford took over as president following Nixon’s resignation, he granted Nixon a “full, free, and absolute pardon… for all offenses against the United States which he has committed or may have committed or taken part in” while he was in office, as the New York Times reported on September 9, 1974.

-In 1998, during the Monica Lewinsky scandal, aides to President Bill Clinton urged him to test that Justice Department opinion and grant himself a pardon for any criminal charges that then-Special Prosecutor Kenneth Starr might bring against him, but as the online news magazine Slate reported at the time, Clinton refused and, in fact, made a public promise that he would not pardon himself — which he never did.
+In 1998, during the Monica Lewinsky scandal, aides to President Bill Clinton urged him to test that Justice Department opinion and grant himself a pardon for any criminal charges that then-Special Prosecutor Kenneth Starr might bring against him.
+As the online news magazine Slate reported at the time, Clinton refused and, in fact, made a public promise that he would not pardon himself — which he never did.

-Several state governors, however, have issued pardons to themselves — and been successful — according to a historical account compiled by Newsweek.
-The most recent example, however, came in 1956 when Arkansas Governor Orval Faubus pardoned himself after a brief jail term — but “the details are unclear” around the Faubus self-pardon, or what he went to jail for in the first place, Newsweek reported.
+Several state governors have issued pardons to themselves, and were successful, according to a historical account compiled by Newsweek.
+The most recent example came in 1956 when Arkansas Governor Orval Faubus pardoned himself after a brief jail term — but “the details are unclear” around the Faubus self-pardon, or what he went to jail for in the first place, Newsweek reported.